article banner

 Fan-out

-Multiple coroutines can receive from a single channel; however, to receive them properly we should use a for-loop (consumeEach is not safe to use from multiple coroutines).
+Multiple coroutines can receive from a single channel; however, to receive them properly we should use a for-loop (consumeEach should not be used by multiple coroutines).

 import kotlinx.coroutines.* import kotlinx.coroutines.channels.ReceiveChannel import kotlinx.coroutines.channels.produce //sampleStart fun CoroutineScope.produceNumbers() = produce { repeat(10) { delay(100) send(it) } } fun CoroutineScope.launchProcessor( id: Int, channel: ReceiveChannel<Int> ) = launch { for (msg in channel) { println("#$id received $msg") } } suspend fun main(): Unit = coroutineScope { val channel = produceNumbers() repeat(3) { id -> delay(10) launchProcessor(id, channel) } } // #0 received 0 // #1 received 1 // #2 received 2 // #0 received 3 // #1 received 4 // #2 received 5 // #0 received 6 // ... //sampleEnd